South Korea's top court recognizes same-sex couple's rights – DW – 07/18/2024

 South Korea's top court recognizes same-sex couple's rightsJuly 18, 2024

-It was the first time South Korea's top court recognized the rights of gay couples.
+The appeals court decision last year was the first time a South Korean court recognized the rights of a gay couple.

 So Seong-wook and Kim Yong-min had sued the NHIS in 2021 after it canceled their spousal benefits.